 There are 4 different user roles in Evocon.
 Each of the roles has different access rights to the features available in Evocon and to the collected production data.

-A role that represents an Evocon superuser at the organisation.
+A role that represents an Evocon superuser at the organization.
 Company Administrators can configure all settings in Evocon for the whole company.
-Typically this is a person(s) who is responsible for the production digitalisation and digital transformation project in the company.
+Typically this is a person(s) who is responsible for the production digitalization and digital transformation project in the company.

 A role that has access to all modules in Evocon, including the Settings module.
 Factory Administrators are an additional user rights level that is meant for manufacturers that have multiple factories using Evocon.
 Whereas each local factory has a local administrator.
 Compared to Company Administrators, Factory Administrators have restrictions in adding and managing data (this depends on the company profile).